braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 All lab and project materials can be found in the "Code" section of this repository.
 You can find my presentations and example code in path /Lab XX/presentation/, where "XX" is the lab number.
 You can find Mimir test-case explanations and Spyder keyboard shortcuts in any of the [project folder READMEs](Project%2001).
 The assets folder is purely for my own purposes, you can ignore it.

+Chapter exercise, lab, and project submissions are on Mimir.
+In order for your Mimir account to link with our system, you must navigate to the [CSE231 D2L page](https://d2l.msu.edu/d2l/home) and click the Mimir link from there.
+D2L only hosts pre-labs and grades, everything else is on Mimir.

 Read through [the syllabus](SYLLABUS.md) if you haven't already.
 Your co-pilot on this expedition through CSE231 will be the course schedule, which is down below.
 I have programs that keep it (and everything else on this repository) up-to-date with the main course website, though my schedule is better because it has links. :grin:

 ## Course Schedule